Men don’t understand endometriosis…

 It helped us survive one of the darkest moments when M asked me to divorce her on a handful of occasions, and get through her suicidal attempts.

 Male partners who aren’t involved tend to give a number of different excuses.
-Some say that they think their loved one doesn’t want them to be present, others say they are uncomfortable in any medical situation.
+Some say that they think their loved one doesn’t want them to be present, and others say they are uncomfortable in any medical situation.

 Men don’t understand endometriosis and being in a situation they find confusing seems out of their control.